Vincent Aboubakar: Third stint at Beşiktaş

 On 21 January 2023, Aboubakar re-signed with Turkish club Beşiktaş as a replacement for departing striker Wout Weghorst.
 The 21/2-year deal involved a €1.1 million signing bonus and €1.5 million for the 2022–23 season, and €3.1 million per season for the remaining seasons, in addition to a maximum of €12,000 per match depending on the duration and type of competition."
 Aboubakar scored 13 goals from 16 matches in second half of the season, placing him ninth in the Süper Lig top scorers list for 2022–23.

 On 11 December 2023, it was officially announced that Aboubakar has been excluded from the squad along with Valentin Rosier, Eric Bailly, Rachid Ghezzal and Jean Onana due to poor performance and incompatibility within the team.

 On 14 February 2024, Aboubakar had been pardoned by the club, and started training with the team.
 He has been included in the squad for the upcoming game against Konyaspor.

 Hatayspor

 Aboubakar signed with Turkish club Hatayspor after terminating his contract with Beşiktaş for an undisclosed reason.

 On 9 May 2025, Aboubakar has terminated his contract with Turkish side Hatayspor by mutual agreement.

 Neftçi PFK

 On 21 October 2025, Aboubakar signed for Azerbaijani Premier League club Neftçi on a one-year deal, with an option for a further year.
+On 26 May 2026, Neftçi announced that Aboubakar would be leaving the club after his contract had expired.